 The size of the continent also makes owning a car imperative for many expats.
 Going from one state capital to the other may take more than a day by car, so there are several things that you must be prepared for.
 As a rule of thumb, it is recommended to purchase a car in Australia if you plan on staying for longer than three months; local cars are often more robust and better suited for the Australian weather.

 However, purchasing and registration rules vary by state or territory.
 Make sure to check with the responsible motoring group of the Australian Automobile Association.
 If you are not originally from a country with left-hand traffic, it will be easier for you to adjust to driving in Australia if the steering wheel is positioned properly.

 There are over 820,000 kilometers of roadways in Australia, about 356,000 of which are paved.
 Toll roads have begun to be implemented in larger cities such as Sydney or Melbourne, with the trend leaning towards automatic payment via electronic sensors.
 These can be purchased at the local motoring club.
 They are generally more convenient than paying in cash for toll roads as they minimize waiting time.

 Toll road fees for driving in Australia can be expensive, with over seven Australian dollars for using such a road.
 However, when considered properly, you save yourself stress as well as money for added fuel: toll roads usually get you to your destination faster.

 Please keep in mind that on some roads, gas stations may be up to hundreds of kilometers apart.
 Fuel is neither expensive nor cheap, as your impression of local prices will vary, depending on your country of origin.
 An expat from Saudi Arabia may find gasoline ridiculously pricey, while a person from Norway may be delighted at the cost of driving in Australia.
-Currently, in February 2013, it is at the selling price of between 1.32 and 1.60 AUD per liter in the various metropolitan areas.
+In August 2016, it is at the selling price of between 1.22 and 1.40 AUD per liter in the various metropolitan areas.

 The Australian Outback